felixlopz/hubrise-test-task/content/apps/1bot/en/overview.md

 ## Description

-1Bot allows restaurateurs and retailers to set up a personal assistant chatbot on their website.
+1Bot allows restaurateurs and retailers to set up personal assistant chatbots on their website.

-The chatbot can indicate the establishment's menu and business hours, take orders and bookings, or answer questions.
-All sorts of other features are available.
+1Bot chatbots can provide the establishment's menu and business hours, take orders and bookings, or answer questions.
+Many other features are available.

-The chatbot sends a summary of the conversation to the establishment by SMS.
+1Bot sends a summary of each conversation to the establishment by SMS.

-The chatbot is active 24/7, even outside the establishment's business hours.
+1Bot chatbots are active 24/7, even outside the establishment's business hours.

 ## Integration features